Here’s my basic overview on how to install and set up a WordPress blog or website ready for you start using.

 So, in order to get your site looking the way you want to, go to Appearance > Themes.
 Here you can browse through a multitude of free themes and pick the one you want.
 However, many themes are effectively ‘Lite’ versions of paid themes with some features disabled.

-Once you’ve installed and activated your preferred theme, you may wish to consider purchasing the full version if you chose a ‘Lite’ theme – I’ve found this to be well worth it and
+Once you’ve installed and activated your preferred theme, you may wish to consider purchasing the full version if you chose a ‘Lite’ theme.
+I’ve tried and tested several themes, but have now settled on ColorMag, and it’s free.

 You could perhaps call these apps for your website or blog.
 There are a huge variety of plugins available to download which perform an equal variety of functions on your site.

 Every WordPress veteran will have a list of their most useful plugins.
-So here’s a list of some of my favourite plugins that I recommend:
+So here’s a list of some of my favourite plugins:

 Arguably the best true all-in-one SEO (search engine optimisation) solution for WordPress, including on-page content analysis, XML sitemaps and much more.